PoisotLab/EcologicalNetworks.jl/CONTRIBUTING.md

 it is important to correctly identify yourself.
 For `R` packages, this is done through the `DESCRIPTION` file.
 Whenever a `CONTRIBUTORS` file is found, add your name to it as part of the workflow described next.
-For authorship of papers, the first and last authors will decide on the position.s
+For authorship of papers, the first and last authors will decide on the position.

 ## Workflow